bckohan/django-render-static/README.rst

 For example, a frequently occurring pattern that violates the DRY principle is the presence of defines, or enum like structures in server side Python code that are simply replicated in client side JavaScript.
-Single-sourcing these structures by generating client side code from the server side code maintains DRYness.
+Single-sourcing these structures by generating client side code from the server side code keeps the stack bone DRY.

-Have you ever wished you could replicate Django's `reverse` function in a JavaScript library for your site?
-Now you can with the `urls_to_js` template tag included with `django-render-static`.
+Have you ever wished you could replicate Django's ``reverse`` function in a JavaScript library for your site?
+Now you can with the ``urls_to_js`` template tag included with `django-render-static`.

 You can report bugs and discuss features on the `issues page <https://github.com/bckohan/django-render-static/issues>`_.